Spirik/GEM/README.md

 boolean enablePrint = false;
 ```

 Create two menu item objects of class `GEMItem`, linked to `number` and `enablePrint` variables.
-Let's name them simply "Number" and "Enable print" accordingly - these names will be printed on screen:
+Let's name them simply "Number" and "Enable print" respectively - these names will be printed on screen:

 ```cpp
 GEMItem menuItemInt("Number:", number);